-Parameters make use of a limited subset of the default SOAP data types [5].
+Parameters make use of a limited subset of the default SOAP data types [4].
 The supported data types are defined by the DM Schema and are also listed in A.2.3.

 The named data types that specify the representations of IP addresses, MAC addresses etc, are defined in a DM Instance document (see Annex A).
-Table 1 gives links to this XML file and to the corresponding HTML.
+The XML file with those definitions and the corresponding HTML file can be found in the data model resources page.
 Note that this DM Instance defines named data types that are expected to be used in several data model definitions; it is possible to define local named data types in any DM Instance document.